brillout/wildcard-api/docs/intro.template.md

 no permission rules,
 just create functions on `endpoints`.

-These endpoint functions effectively act as "permission holes".
+These endpoint functions effectively act as fine-grained "permission holes".
 This is a simple alternative to otherwise complex permissions mechanisms.

 To make the experience further seamless,
 Wildcard provides:
- - Automatic error handling (optional).
+ - Automatic handling of network errors.
+(Optional)
    <br/>
-   Using [Handli](https://github.com/brillout/handli) to handle network corner cases such as when the user looses his internet connection.
+   By using [Handli](https://github.com/brillout/handli) which handles network corner cases such as when the user looses his internet connection.
  - Extended serialization.
    <br/>